-\section{Conclusion}
+and $X^2 + Y^2$ is a constant of motion.
+An interesting situation arises when the entanglement parameter $\lambda$ changes.
+If $\lambda = 0$, then the angular frequency $\omega$ is equal to $\alpha/2$.
+On the other hand, if $\lambda \neq 0$, then $\omega$ monotonically increases as $\lambda$ approaches to $1/2$; in the limit $\lambda \to 1/2$, $\omega$ goes to infinity.
+This implies that entanglement effects are also linked to the rotational speed up in vortex systems.
+That is, the stronger entanglement is, the faster the dynamics become.
+Following the nonexistence of entanglement in classical hydrodynamics, we can conclude that this result goes beyond straightforward analogies and provides a characteristic feature of the quantum formalism.

+\subsection{7.
+Conclusion}

-In this paper, we have considered the hydrodynamic representation of quantum mechanics for two particles with nonintegrable phases and have introduced the ansatz for the wavefunction that represents pointlike vortices in entangled states.
-Based on the time-dependent variational principle combined with the Rayleigh-Ritz method, we have derived the reduced Lagrangian for the vortex variables and have discussed the role of entanglement on the approximate vortex-vortex dynamics.
-By considering some limitations, we have discussed that entanglement leads us to nonlinear vortex dynamics, which can contain a seed of potentially interesting problem from mathematically and physically viewpoints.
-We have also found that that strong entanglement can be related to the rotational speed up in vortex systems, which can go beyond the straightforward analogy with classical hydrodynamics.
-Moreover, we have developed the formulation of vortex dynamics by using Dirac's generalized Hamiltonian formalism.
+In this paper, we have considered the hydrodynamic representation of quantum mechanics for two particles with nonintegrable phases.
+We have introduced the ansatz for the entangled wavefunction representing pointlike vortices.
+Based on the time-dependent variational principle for the Schr\"{o}dinger equation combined with the Rayleigh-Ritz method, we have obtained the reduced Lagrangian for the vortex variables.
+Then we have discussed the effects of entanglement on the approximate vortex-vortex dynamics.
+By considering some limitations, we have shown that entanglement can strongly complicate vortex dynamics.
+This result can contain a seed of potentially interesting issues from mathematical and physical viewpoints.
+Moreover, we have also found that strong entanglement can be linked to the rotational speed up in vortex systems.
+This result can go beyond simple analogies with classical vortex dynamics.
+Also, we have provided a quantitative analysis of entanglement in vortex systems.
+Finally, we have developed the formulation of vortex dynamics using Dirac's generalized Hamiltonian formalism.